-- the consolidated statement of profit and loss and other comprehensive income; - the consolidated and parent statements of financial position; - the consolidated and parent company statements of changes in equity; - the consolidated cash flow statement; and - the related notes 1 to 33.
+- the consolidated statement of profit and loss; - the consolidated and parent company statements of financial position; - the consolidated and parent company statements of changes in equity; - the consolidated cash flow statement; and - the related notes 1 to 32.

-The financial reporting framework that has been applied in their preparation is applicable law and international accounting standards in conformity with the requirements of the Companies Act 2006.
+The financial reporting framework that has been applied in their preparation is applicable law, IFRSs as adopted by the European Union and IFRSs as issued by the IASB.